Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka.md

 # [Why Kafka is so fast?](https://twitter.com/alexxubyte/status/1506663791961919488/photo/1)
 - Kafka achieves low latency message delivery through `Sequential I/O and Zero Copy Principle`.
 - The same techniques are commonly used in many other messaging/streaming platforms.

-![img.png](https://pbs.twimg.com/media/FOi-gjZVgAQdG9B?format=jpg&name=large)

-# Reasons of why Kafka has HIGH throughput?

-## Kafka is based on Log Based Queue
+- Kafka is based on Log Based Queue
   - :star: `Messages are persisted to append-only log files by the broker`.
   - Producers are appending these log files ( `sequential write` ) & consumers are reading a range of these files ( `sequential reads` ).

+![img.png](https://pbs.twimg.com/media/FOi-gjZVgAQdG9B?format=jpg&name=large)

 # Basic Architecture of Kafka Cluster